 Adam and Joanne's Tips

-- Do I need to use flour: If you don’t want to use the flour, it’s okay.
+- Do I need to use flour?
+If you don’t want to use flour, it’s okay.
 It helps with even browning, and since some of the flour sticks to the bottom of the pan, it mixes with the butter, helping to thicken the garlic basil butter sauce.
-If you are gluten-free or don’t want to get out the flour, make sure the scallops are as dry as you can get them for the best chance at a good sear.
+If you are gluten-free or don’t want to use flour, make sure the scallops are as dry as you can get them for the best chance at a good sear.

-- Thawing frozen scallops: The easiest and safest way to thaw them is to place them in the refrigerator the night before you plan to cook them.
-For a quicker solution, you can add them to a sealed bag and put them in a large bowl under cold running water.
-Move the bag around the bowl every so often until the scallops have defrosted.
-Assume they will take half-an-hour, or so.
-Don’t let the water get into the bag.
+- Using frozen scallops: The easiest and safest way to thaw them is to place them in the refrigerator the night before cooking them.
+To quickly thaw scallops, add them to a sealed bag and put them in a large bowl under cold running water.
+Move the bag around the bowl occasionally until the scallops have defrosted, about 30 minutes.
+Before cooking them, take extra care when patting them dry.